meshcloud/unipipe-service-broker/README.md

 ## Deployment to Cloud Foundry

-In order to deploy the Generic OSB API to Cloud Foundry, you just have to use a configured Manifest file like this:
+To deploy UniPipe Service Broker to Cloud Foundry, you have to use a configured Manifest file like this:

 ```yaml
 applications: